mrtns/data-encyclopedia/README.md

   - Add js entries

+- Link entries

+  - Preserve the # and ? segments of the URL
+  - Preserve old links when entries are renamed

 - Organize entries

   - Organize entries with physical folder structure

-    - List entries by folder structure
-    - Render folders via index.md
+    - Render folders via index.md or README.md (the latter being Github compatible)

   - Organize entries with virtual folder structure